Azure-Samples/azure-monitor-opencensus-python/docs_samples/01_python_app_insights_overview.md

 ```

 - When prompted, select **yes**
-- Ensure that you select the new environment in the interpertor selection
+- Ensure that you select the new environment in the interpertor selection otherwise the python commands you run later may not map to the proper python version.

 ## Install OpenCensus